GeekTrainer/help-desk-bot-lab/CSharp/exercise4-KnowledgeBase.md

         > **NOTE:** In Azure Search, A `search=...` query searches for one or more terms in all searchable fields in your index, and works the way you would expect a search engine like Google or Bing to work.
 A `filter=...` query evaluates a boolean expression over all filterable fields in an index.
 Unlike search queries, filter queries match the exact contents of a field, which means they are case-sensitive for string fields.

-1. Copy [`CardUtil.cs`](../assets/search/CardUtil.cs) in the `Util` folder. this class is used to create a carrousel of HeroCards with the list of articles from `AzureSearchService`.
+1. Copy the [`CardUtil.cs`](../assets/search/CardUtil.cs) file to the `Util` folder.
+This class is used to create a carrousel of HeroCards with the list of articles from `AzureSearchService`.
 For more information about how to show rich cards to users see [this article](https://docs.microsoft.com/en-us/bot-framework/nodejs/bot-builder-nodejs-send-rich-cards).

 1. In the `Dialogs` folder copy [`SearchScorable.cs`](../assets/search/SearchScorable.cs) and [`ShowArticleDetailsScorable.cs`](../assets/search/ShowArticleDetailsScorable.cs).
-As its names suggest, this classes are scorables that intercepts every message and triggers the search service in specific situations.
+These classes are scorables that intercepts every message and triggers the search service in specific situations.

     * `SearchScorable` will be triggered if the message starts with '_search about_' and will call the `Search` method of the `AzureSearchService`.
     * `ShowArticleDetailsScorable` will be triggered if the message starts with '_show details of article_' and will call the `SearchByTitle` method of the `AzureSearchService`.

-1. Open the `Global.asax.cs` and add the following code in the `Application_Start` method to register the `scorables` in the `Conversation`'s `Container`
+1. Open the `Global.asax.cs` and add the following code in the `Application_Start` method to register the `scorables` in the `Conversation`'s `Container`.

     ``` csharp
     protected void Application_Start()